TeamLabyrinth4/Labyrinth-4/README.md

 ##### Command Pattern:

-It was used to handle all ingma commands
+It was used to handle all ingame commands

 ~~~c#
  public interface ICommand